 Times of a school day

-These are the times that apply to a year 1 pupil’s school day.
+These are the times that apply to a Year 1 pupil’s school day.

-- 10:45 – 11:00: morning break
+- 10:45 – 11:00: Morning break

-- 12:00 – 12:45: lunch
+- 12:00 – 13:00: Lunch

-- 15:25: end of school
+- 15:25: End of school

 Wait with your child in the area outside your child’s classroom.
 A member of staff will greet your child and assist them once inside.
-We encourage pupils to enter the main classroom door independently.
+We encourage children to enter the main classroom door independently.

 Please click here for our expectations of punctuality with arrival & collection of your child.

-- Mary Ann Galgey – 1A class teacher
+- Mrs Rowlands – 1A Class teacher

 PE (Physical Education)

-- Autumn: In the Autumn Term, pupils in year 1 will use numbers up to 20 and learn how to manipulate them in many ways, including number bonds, addition and subtraction.
-Pupils will also begin to explore length and height.
+- Autumn: In the Autumn Term, children in year 1 will use numbers to 10and learn how to manipulate them in many ways, including number bonds, addition and subtraction.
+Shape will also be covered during this term

-- Spring: In the Spring Term, pupils begin to manipulate numbers up to 40 and apply their skills to solve missing number and word problems.
-Shape and position will also be covered during the spring term.
+- Spring: In the Spring Term, children begin to manipulate numbers up to 50 and apply their skills to solve missing number and word problems.
+Children will also begin to explore length and height as well as mass and volume.

 For more information about the strands please click the National Curriculum link at the bottom of this page.

-- Autumn: Pupils will be looking at On-Line Safety and learning how to keep information private.
-They will also think about what to do if something concerns pupils when on-line.
-Pupils will also use ‘2Create’ to produce a multi-media story based around an English topic
+- Autumn: Children will be looking at On-Line Safety and learning how to keep information private.
+They will also think about what to do if something concerns children when on-line.
+Children will be introduced to programming and have the opportunity to programme beebots.

-Pupils can bring a bottle of water each day (no juice please) and can refill them in school when required.
+Children can bring a bottle of water each day (no juice please) and can refill them in school when required.
 Please clearly label the water bottles.

-We are happy to talk to you however first thing in the morning is not always he best time to catch us.
+We are happy to talk to you however first thing in the morning is not always the best time to catch us.
 We are always available after school – let us know and we will arrange an appointment.

-We encourage pupils to be responsible for their own possessions.
+We encourage children to be responsible for their own possessions.
 We ask that all items of clothing are clearly labelled with your child’s name to support them in doing this.